skimotv/SkimoSpeechToTextService/README.md

 The GET takes in the UUID of an audio file and loops through the `assets` directory to find any folders that match it.

 If found, it scans the UUID directory to see if any transcripts have been generated.
-If a transcript is detected, a JSON is returned containing the full text displayed line by line.
+If a transcript is detected, it is returned.

 ## Support and Contributing